sophon-org/sophon-light-node/README.md

 ## How to run your Sophon's Light Node

-For a guided experience, you can visist the [Guardians Dashboard](https://guardian.sophon.xyz).
+For a guided experience, you can visit the [Guardians Dashboard](https://guardian.sophon.xyz).

 ### Using third party node as a service providers